Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 Note that the `SIGKILL` and `SIGSTOP` can not be captured or ignored.

 If you start a process, and you press `^Z` the process will not be killed.
-It was just stopped, and you can use `jobs` to show the processes of the session.
-If you close the terminal, the process will be killed unless you use `nohup` to start the process or use `disown` if the process is running.
-For the process in `jobs` list, you can use `fg` or `bg` to let it run foreground or background.
-For example, `fg %1` means let the first job of `jobs` list run foreground.
-Use `kill -STOP` can send `SIGSTOP`, the `kill -9` is `kill -KILL` exactly.
+It will just stop, and you can use `jobs` to show the processes of the session.
+If you close the terminal, the process will be killed unless you use `nohup` to start the process or use `disown` for the processes have been started up.
+For the processes in `jobs` list, you can use `fg` or `bg` to let it run foreground or background.
+For example, `fg %1` means that let the first job of `jobs` list run foreground.
+Use `kill -STOP` can send `SIGSTOP`, and the `kill -9` is `kill -KILL` exactly.

 The next part is about `tmux`.
 I've learned and been using it for a while.